-1. The insurance afforded to such additional insured only applies to the extent permitted by law; and CG 20 26 04 13 © Insurance Services Office, Inc., 2012 amount of insurance:
+- 1. The insurance afforded to such additional insured only applies to the extent permitted by law; and - 2.
+If coverage provided to the additional insured is required by a contract or agreement, the insurance afforded to such additional insured will not be broader than that which you are required by the contract or agreement to provide for such additional insured.

+CG 20 26 04 13 © Insurance Services Office, Inc., 2012